 We expect that the first quarter 2007 research and development expenditures will increase to EUR 115 million net of credit, an investment that continues to strengthen our technological leadership and expand lithography growth.
+Expenditures that meet certain criterion will be capitalized.

-SG&A expenses in the first quarter of 2007 are expected to be EUR 55 million.
+SG&A expenses in the first guarter of 2007 are expected to be EUR 55 million.